Petukhovsky/nakatoshi/README.md

     -V, --version           Prints version information

 OPTIONS:
-    -i, --input-file <input-file>    File with prefixes to match addresses with -t, --threads <threads>          Number of threads to be used [default: The number of CPUs available on the current system]
+    -i, --input-file <input-file>    File with regexes to match addresses with -t, --threads <threads>          Number of threads to be used [default: The number of CPUs available on the current system]

 ARGS:
-    <prefix>    Prefix used to match addresses
+    <regex>    Regex used to match addresses
 ```